vEnhance/web.evanchen.cc/input/mop.md

 See [FAQ CR-7](https://web.evanchen.cc/faq-rules.html#CR-7)
 for approximate invitation criteria.

+I was an organizer of MOP from 2016 to 2025;
-I am currently the assistant academic director of MOP.
+from 2018 to 2025 I was the assistant academic director of MOP.
 (There is no academic director or assistant director.)
 Staff includes instructors, [RA][ra]'s, and teaching assistants (aka graders).